pjaskulski/escriptorium_tutorial/en_escriptorium_tutorial.md

 # eScriptorium and Kraken - introduction

-eScriptorium is a web-based application designed to work on historical manuscripts and prints - preparing manual and automatic transcriptions.
+eScriptorium is a web-based application designed to work on historical manuscripts and printed books, to prepare manual and automatic transcriptions.
 The application is integrated with Kraken, a tool using deep learning algorithms for text recognition (OCR and HTR). eScriptorium is a project led by a team from École Pratique des Hautes Études - Université PSL.

 ## Table of contents